HabitatMap/AirCasting/doc/api.md

 Every response is returned in JSON format.

-## GET /api/sessions
+## Sessions

+Endpoints
+- GET `/api/realtime/streaming_sessions.json` -> streaming fixed sessions
+- GET `/api/realtime/sessions.json` -> fixed sessions
+- GET `/api/sessions.json` -> mobile sessions

 **Remember:** this call will not return measurements data for requested sessions.
-To do that, use the single session endpoint below, i.e. `/api/sessions/:id`
+To do that, use either the single session or measurements endpoint below.

 ### Parameters